 Thank you for your interest.
 However, since our format is news and information, we do not play music, and are not accepting music submissions.

 What is KPCC's relationship to National Public Radio (NPR)?

 KPCC is an NPR member station.
 National Public Radio produces programs, which KPCC licenses and airs on our stations.
 KPCC is not organizationally related to NPR.

-The NPR programming currently on our station includes Morning Edition, All Things Considered, Talk of the Nation, Fresh Air, Science Friday, Wait Wait...
-Don't Tell Me, and more.
+The NPR programming currently on our station includes Morning Edition, All Things Considered, Fresh Air, Wait Wait...
+Don't Tell Me!, and more.

 Where can I listen to Southern California Public Radio?

 You can also listen with a free app on your iPhone, as well as stream and podcast us anytime online.